ibrahimmkhalid/ultralytics/docs/en/integrations/rockchip-rknn.md

         ```bash
         # Install the required package for YOLO11
-        pip install ultralytics
+        pip install sfdt_ibrahim
         ```

-For detailed instructions and best practices related to the installation process, check our [Ultralytics Installation guide](../quickstart.md).
+For detailed instructions and best practices related to the installation process, check our [SFDT_Ibrahim Installation guide](../quickstart.md).
 While installing the required packages for YOLO11, if you encounter any difficulties, consult our [Common Issues guide](../guides/yolo-common-issues.md) for solutions and tips.

 ### Usage